Fact-checked by the CapitalLendingNews editorial team

 One key regulatory distinction: P2P platforms are registered with the Securities and Exchange Commission (SEC) because investor participation involves securities.
 Digital banks fall under FDIC oversight and are subject to stricter capital reserve requirements.
 This regulatory difference affects how quickly each type can deploy capital to borrowers.

-Key Takeaway: Digital banks offer APRs starting at 5.99% for qualified borrowers, versus P2P platforms starting at 6.99% — but P2P platforms accept credit scores as low as 580, per NerdWallet’s loan comparison data.
+Rate comparison: Digital banks offer APRs starting at 5.99% for qualified borrowers, versus P2P platforms starting at 6.99%, but P2P platforms accept credit scores as low as 580, per NerdWallet’s loan comparison data.

 Which Option Fits Your Credit Profile Better?